fda0/time_tracker/README.md

 # Time Tracker

+This is a simple time tracking command line program.
+It was designed to fit my needs.
+Feedback is welcome but keep in mind I'm trying to minimize complexity of this tool.

-This program was designed to work with text files that are easy to edit manually.
+Time Tracker was designed to work with text files that are easy to edit manually.
-It reads the file, validates it, calculates sums and updates it with new formatting and comments.
+It reads the file, validates it and reformats it with added comments.

 Changes are saved and archived automatically.
-If decide to edit the file directly changes will get automatically loaded.
+You can edit the file in external editor and state of the program should get automatically refreshed Using text editor with hot file reloading is recommended.

+Icon was created using this image: https://www.freepik.com/free-vector/hand-drawn-retro-pocket-watch_2783059.htm

 ### TODOs